microversallaboratories/jln-cpp-handy-functions/README.md

-# jln-cpp-checker-functions
+# jln-cpp-handy-functions

-This repository is a library for cpp functions for error checking and exception handling.
+This repository is a library for cpp functions for error checking, exception handling, template functions, and custom math functions.